 - The Invisible Wild, a portrait of the intricate ecosystem that sustains climate balance, from the tiniest sea algae to massive sea-going mammals, all under threat from industrial fishing and pollution.

-- The Last Ice on Earth, background narrative of the ISQ team, how they escaped their dying world and tried to save their new home, as well as the discovery of the strange, brooding aliens – the Mimizuku Samurai, the silent defenders of earth.
+- The Last Ice on Earth, focusing on the background narrative of the ISQ team, how they escaped their dying world and tried to save their new home, as well as the discovery of the strange, brooding aliens – the Mimizuku Samurai, the silent defenders of earth.

 “She bends all the information to her will," continues Armitage, "elegantly compresses it, and then centers it on the realities of our spinning planet-at-risk with its melting glaciers, shrinking ice sheets, rising sea levels, and the intimations of imminent disaster for humanity, However, if the artist’s prognosis for the future of our world seems severe, one can always get lost in her fabulous wealth of images that touch upon not only what can be seen at the poles with the naked eye – whales, birds, clouds, fog, ice – but what lurks under the surface of the water – zooplankton and phytoplankton, another kind of organic formal beauty, and part of a delicate balance in the food chain rapidly going awry.”